rubyh18/LeetCode-SQL-practice/README.md

 # LeetCode-SQL-practice
-A collection of solved SQL problems from LeetCode with example.
+A collection of solved SQL problems from LeetCode.